StrangeRanger/bash-style-guide/README.md

 ### Abusing for-loops when while would work better

-`for` loops are great for iteration over arguments, or arrays.
+`for` loops are great for iteration over arguments or arrays.
 Newline separated data is best left to a `while read -r ...` loop.

 ``` bash